This page discusses the basic features and functionality of process models and the Process Modeler.

 Process models do not inherit security from their parent folders.
 Process model security must be set on each process model individually.

 A user must have at least Initiator permissions to start a process model.
+When a process model is started by a record action, the user's process model permission is checked to enforce record action security.

 The security role map of a process model controls which users can see or modify it and its properties.